Martha Dunagin Saunders: Career

-During her tenure at USM, a research university with six teaching/research campuses, the university enjoyed record enrollment, all-time high fundraising and increased national recognition.
+Saunders served as the ninth president of the University of Southern Mississippi and was the institution's first female president.
+During her tenure, the university experienced record enrollment, all-time-high fundraising and increased national recognition.
 She oversaw $250 million in building projects in five years.
-A massive golden eagle sculpture on the USM campus was dedicated in her honor in 2013.
+A 22-foot-tall, bronze golden eagle statue on the USM campus was dedicated in her honor in 2013.

-In 2013, she agreed to serve as provost at the University of West Florida, where she had begun her academic career.
+Saunders was a professor of communication at the University of West Florida from 1984 to 2002.
+In 2013, she returned to the university as provost.
 In September 2016, the board of trustees voted for her to be the new president at the University of West Florida upon the retirement of Judith A. Bense.